EngNohaIbraheem/fraufashionesta-/README.md

 # Fraufashionista application
-Application for buying and selling clothes and following fashion
+Application  purchasing and selling apparel while staying up-to-date with the latest fashion trends.

 ## Built using
 - Flutter framework